 Intelligent human-machine interfaces (IHMI) that can combine facial recognition and reaction to emotions and moods with the help of cameras and sensors are now a reality.

-On-site and remotely connected objects communicating with each other and with planetary data centers through a 5G Internet connection are no longer in development, they are already here.
+On-site and remote connected objects communicating with each other and with planetary data centers through a 5G internet connection are no longer in development, they are already here.

 In 2021, technology and reality have become one.

 Cyberattacks have increased along with the worldwide outbreak.
 Digital transformation may have been part of many organizations’ plans, but those plans quickly became a reality (especially with teleworking) to ensure business continuity when the crisis hit.
 To orchestrate the parallel worlds of securely interconnected devices and systems, companies had no choice but to adapt quickly.

 The multiplication of opportunities (robot delivery service, telehealth and contactless everything) means the multiplication of security risks and new forms of data theft.
 Quick speed pace, rapid scaling and lack of structure have pushed some organizations to resort to improvisation, often leading to security gaps.